k4rkarov/TTS/README.md

 <br>
 <p>The Tiny Toolkit Suite (TTS) is a collection of scripts designed to automate exploration processes and enhance report's features.</p>

+> [!NOTE]
+> Most tools have a -h, --help option which explains how the script works.

 <br>

 ## Tools